Geoloup/raspberry_control/README.md

  5. Real-time output
  6. Run command on the Raspberry Pi with `raspberry_control.run_command("command here")`
  7. You can do `@raspberrypi.timeout(time,default)` that will make the function stop after the time specified and stop if it's not finish
+ 8. Get file from the server and read it ? / write it localy and update after on the server
 ## Example

     import raspberrypi_control # import package for raspberrypi controlling over ssh